-If you have been in the project management space for some time, you will most likely have come across roadmaps.
-As the name would suggest, roadmaps are a valuable tool that helps teams and organisations have a clearer idea of their project plans and progress.
+Roadmaps in project management are a valuable tool which many project managers are using to navigate complex projects.
+It particularly can help teams and organisations gain a clearer idea of their project plans and progress.
 However, there are many types of roadmaps that serve different purposes.

-This blog is the first part of a series where we introduce you to roadmaps, their different types and the critical elements that make up an effective roadmap.
+This will guide you through the definition of roadmaps, their different types, and the critical elements that make an effective roadmap.

 What is a roadmap?

-A roadmap is a project management tool that aims to provide a high-level, visual overview of the critical components that make up an effective plan.
-Depending on the type of roadmap, it can be used to differentiate between different types of work, resources, processes, deliverables, and more.
-The main objective of a roadmap is the provide key stakeholders and decision-makers with a macro-level understanding of the critical objectives and milestones of a project, product or portfolio.
+A roadmap is a project management tool that aims to provide a high-level, visual overview of a project.
+Depending on the type of roadmap, it can be used to differentiate between types of work, resources, processes, or deliverables.
+The main objective of a roadmap is providing key stakeholders a macro-level understanding of the critical objectives and milestones of a project.

-The act of building roadmaps, known as road mapping, is a valuable planning technique that helps teams visualise, monitor, adapt and communicate plans and progress through easy to understand visualisations.
+The act of building roadmaps, known as road mapping, is a valuable planning technique.
+As part of the roadmapping process, teams will visualise, monitor, adapt, and communicate plans, so they thoroughly understand the project.

 Why are roadmaps valuable?